noma4i/pivotal_miner/README.md

 * Map any Redmine Status to any Pivotal State
 * Map Redmine Users to Pivotal manual or with email automatcher
 * Redmine keeps journal of all changes made via Sync
+* Selective Sync(choose what parts of US or Issues to Sync)a

 ## Compatibility
   - Tested with Redmine 2.3.x - 2.4.x